 A US dollar devaluation would have an impact on movements in other asset classes.
-As of late 2019, currency volatility is among the lowest it’s ever been with central banks currently supportive of markets, helping to dampen volatility.
+Currency volatility is among the lowest it’s ever been with central banks necessarily supportive of markets, helping to dampen volatility.

 (Source: Refinitiv data stream)

 However, when interest rates become so low to the point where they can’t be lowered any more, and relative interest rates between countries can’t be changed, currency volatility must necessarily pick up.

 The inability to lower interest rates is true in all developed markets and is largely the most important factor in markets today.